-All internet connections must be arranged via Exa to ensure compliance with the security policy.
+All internet connections are arranged via Exa to ensure compliance with the security policy.
 Firewalls and switches are configured to prevent unauthorised access between schools.

-- The security of the school information systems will be reviewed regularly; - Virus protection will be updated regularly; - Security strategies will be discussed with the LA when necessary: - Personal data sent over the internet should be encrypted or otherwise secured: - Portable media may not be used without specific permission followed by a virus check; - Unapproved system utilities and executable files will not be allowed in pupils' work areas or attached to e-mail; - Files held on the school's network will be regularly checked: - The ICT co-ordinator / network manager will review system capacity regularly.
+- The security of the school information systems is reviewed regularly: - Virus protection is updated regularly; - Security strategies are discussed with the LA when necessary; - Personal data sent over the internet is encrypted or otherwise secured; - Portable media is not used without specific permission followed by a virus check; - Unapproved system utilities and executable files are allowed in pupils' work areas or attached to e-mail; - Files held on the school's network are regularly checked; - The ICT co-ordinator / network manager reviews system capacity regularly.